 It is a poignant reality that most of his Somali contemporaries are now dead.
 Some fell victim to the violence that rocked the country, while others died of preventible diseases for the lack of a simple vaccination.
 Thus, Farah meditates on why has he been spared.

 This unassuming man, now in his mid-sixties, speaks Somali, Arabic, Amharic and English.
 He has published many novels and won numerous literary prizes.
-He has even published a re-write of the ancient Greek drama Antigone; it features a suicide bomber.
+He has even published a re-write of the ancient Greek drama Antigone; his version features a suicide bomber.
 He lives in Cape Town and teaches for part of the year at at the University of Minnesota.

 Kudos to SFU World Literature Program for bringing Nuruddin Farah to a Vancouver audience for the first time.